angular/angular/modules/ssr-benchmarks/README.md

 To run create a usable flame chart, prepare a narrowed run (like `benchmarkRun(10000, 20);`).
 Then in the performance tab of the devtools, trigger "Record & Reload" to generate a profile.

+### Deopt Explorer

+A target is dedicated to generate a v8 log that can be fed to the [Deopt Explorer extension](https://github.com/microsoft/deoptexplorer-vscode).

+1. Run `yarn bazel run //modules/ssr-benchmarks:dexnode`,
+2. open the project generated at the path after `Successfully ran all commands in test directory:`,
+3. open the logfile in the extension

 ## Result example

 === table with 10000 rows, with 1000 renders ===